-Had Sharkey faked being hit in the groin?
+Had Sharky faked being hit in the groin?
 A poll of fifty-four eyewitnesses by the Examiner had twenty-eight saying no foul, seventeen saying yes, and nine shrugging their shoulders.

-Sources: Casey Tefertiller, Wyatt Earp, The Life Behind the Legend, (New York: John Wiley & Sons, Inc., 1997) and Jerry Flamm, Hometown San Francisco, (San Francisco: Scottwall Associates, 1994).
+Wyatt Earp, The Life Behind the Legend, Casey Tefertiller, New York: John Wiley & Sons, Inc, c1997

 Hometown San Francisco, Jerry Flamm.

 Where we heard about the house.